WashUMusculoskeletalCore/Slicer-MusculoskeletalAnalysis/README.md

 </p>

 ## How to use

-1. Load a DICOM 3D image using the _Add DICOM Data_ module.
+1. Load a DICOM 3D image using the Add DICOM Data module.
 2. Create a segment representing the area to analyze using the Segmentations and Segment Editor modules.
-See the input parameters of the function for more details on what to include in the segment.
+* **Cortical**: Segment should contain the bone including pores, but exclude the medullary cavity.
+* **Cancellous**: Segement should contain cancellous bone and the spacing between bone, but exclude the surrounding cortical bone.
+* **Density**: Segment should contain whatever area you want measured.
+* **Intervertebral**: This function uses two segments, as thresholding alone may not be as effective at cleanly seperating NP from AF.
+One segment should contain the entire disc, the second should contrain just the Nucleus Pulposus.
+Order does not matter, as the analysys will identify which is which based on size.
-3. Open the _Musculoskeletal Analysis_ module and select which type of analysis you wish to perform.
+3. Select which type of analysis you wish to perform.
 4. Use the Threshold Selector to select the values for bone.
 Used to seperate bone from pores in cortical analysis and spacing in cancellous analysis.
+Skip this step for intervertebral disc analysis.
 5. (Optional) Use the Advanced tab if the volume is not loaded from a DICOM.
 6. Use the Output Directory Selector to select a directory.
 Output files will be created in this directory if they do not already exist, or will be appended to if they do.